ouspg/SOP-Robot/docs/BRINGUP.md

 Anyway, you are able to test the face tracking and eye movements like this.

+**Note: currently, only jaw, eyes, right hand & head pan movement can be simulated**

 ## Bring-up real HW robot

 ### (0. Test servo communication)